romulocraveiro/cafecafe/readme.md

 ## Um problema que consegui resolver / A problem I was able to solve

 * As imagens tinham diferentes tamanhos.
 Então padronizei todas para as dimensões 1920 x 1215.
-Além disso, o width 70% deixava espaço sobrando entre as imagens e as bordas.
-A solução foi aumentar para 80%.

 * The images had different sizes.
 So I stardardized all of them to the dimensions 1920 x 1215.
-Besides, their width = 70% on CSS made a gap appear between the images and the borders.
-The solution was to increase it to 80%.

 ## Tecnologias / Technologies